-We currently lease and operate in-house manufacturing capabilities for our product candidates, including MAT2203 and MAT2501.
-While sufficient to produce the clinical supplies of product necessary to conduct our ongoing clinical trials and potentially early commercialization of these products, we will need to expand our internal manufacturing capabilities in the future.
-If we are not able to retain our current manufacturing facilities and if we do not develop additional in-house manufacturing capability for cochleates needed for our MAT2203 and MAT2501 product candidates sufficient to produce product for commercialization of these products, we will need to develop relationships with third-party manufacturers for the manufacture of our product candidates which is likely to be time consuming and expensive.
+We currently lease and operate in-house manufacturing capabilities for our lead LNC platform delivery technology product candidate, MAT2203, and for our LNC platform discovery programs in the gene therapy and vaccine spaces.
+While sufficient to produce the clinical supplies of product necessary to conduct our ongoing clinical trials and potentially early commercialization of MAT2203, we may need to expand our internal manufacturing capabilities in the future.
+If we are not able to retain our current manufacturing facilities and if we do not develop additional in-house manufacturing capability for our MAT2203 and product candidates sufficient to produce product for commercialization of these products, we will need to develop relationships with third-party manufacturers for the manufacture of our product candidates which could be time consuming and expensive.

-There are a number of potential third-party suppliers for amphotericin B and amikacin, the generic active pharmaceutical ingredients in our lead clinical stage product candidates - MAT2203 and MAT2501, respectively.
-Although to date we have not entered into formal supply agreements to secure sufficient supply of amphotericin B and amikacin to support our clinical programs for MAT2203 and MAT2501, we believe we will be able to secure supply of amphotericin B and amikacin to support our clinical programs for MAT2203 and MAT2501 from one or more third-party suppliers.
-As we move through development for each of our product candidates, we expect to enter into long term supply arrangements for these key active pharmaceutical ingredients.
+There are a number of potential third-party suppliers for amphotericin B, the generic active pharmaceutical ingredients in our lead clinical stage product candidate - MAT2203.
+Although to date we have not entered into formal supply agreements to secure sufficient supply of amphotericin B to support our clinical programs for MAT2203, we believe we will be able to secure supply of amphotericin B to support our clinical programs for MAT2203 and from one or more third-party suppliers.
+As we move through development for our product candidate, we expect to enter into long term supply arrangements for key active pharmaceutical ingredients.